Hurence/logisland/logisland-docs/tutorials/index-apache-logs.rst

 Setup Spark/Kafka streaming engine
 __________________________________
 An Engine is needed to handle the stream processing.
 This ``conf/index-apache-logs.yml`` configuration file defines a stream processing job setup.
-The first section configures the Spark engine, we will use a `KafkaStreamProcessingEngine <../plugins.html#kafkastreamprocessingengine>`_
+The first section configures the Spark engine (we will use a `KafkaStreamProcessingEngine <../plugins.html#kafkastreamprocessingengine>`_) as well as an Elasticsearch service that will be used later in the BulkAddElasticsearch processor

 .. code-block:: yaml